Lumi-supercomputer/LUMI-training-materials/docs/2day-20260422/205-Containers.md

     -   Create an empty file (and/or empty directory) outside the container and use the `%files` section to copy those to where they are needed for the bindings.

+    This will be demonstrated in [one of the bonus examples further on](#bonus-example-bind-mounts).

 -   The `%runscript` section defines the runscript that will be used by the container.
 It is written to `/.singularity.d/runscript` in the container.